ggerdsen/monster_shop_2005/README.md

 - must use good GitHub branching, team code reviews via GitHub comments, and use of a project planning tool like github projects
 - must include a thorough README to describe their project

-## Permitted

-- use FactoryBot to speed up your test development
-- use "rails generators" to speed up your app development

-## Not Permitted

-- do not use JavaScript for pagination or sorting controls

-## Permission

-- if there is a specific gem you'd like to use in the project, please get permission from your instructors first

 ## User Roles

 1. Visitor - this type of user is anonymously browsing our site and is not logged in